tessercat/daoistic-book/blog/acceptance/notes.md

 容 is the *acceptance* of the title.
-It's the reserved consideration and good will of the skilled mentor 善士, of the good teacher, boss, parent, friend, of anyone with the grace to be a positive influence in the lives of others.
+It's the reserved consideration and good will of 善士, the skilled mentor, the good teacher, boss, parent, friend, or of anyone with the grace to be a positive influence in the lives of others.